shoutem/shoutem.github.io/_posts/1-1-6-DataSchemas.md

       "page": "shoutem.admin.contentPage",
       "title": "Restaurants",
       "parameters": {
-        "schema": "developer.restaurant-extension.Restaurants"
+        "schema": "dev-name.restaurant-extension.Restaurants"
       }
     }]</span>
   }]
 }
 </pre>

 We used `shoutem.admin.contentPage` (from predefined Admin pages) which expects `schema` parameter that describes data schema to be used in Content editor.
+Don't forget to replace `dev-name` with your developer name.

 Do: